For your customers

 Once you find the answers to these questions, you can frame a goal to eliminate these issues with a chatbot.
-Remember, having the wrong plan means you’ll make more iterations to the bot before landing significant results.
+Remember, having a good plan and the right chatbot software will save you a lot of time by giving you the flexibility to make more iterations to the chatbot before landing significant results.
 So don’t compromise on this step and launch without extensive deliberation.

 Your bot acts as a representative of your company - so when deciding the tone of your chatbot - it should echo your brand's existing personality.
 Whether it's a standard rule-based bot or an AI-powered chatbot, each conversation’s tone must be human.
 You’ll need to sift through live chat or phone transcripts from your prior interactions with customers and build conversational workflows that mimic the pattern.
 When creating a tone, look at every step of the decision tree and see if it reflects your business voice.

 Plan the tone of your chatbot at every step of the conversation.